The Lovely Bones: Plot

 Abigail leaves Jack and eventually takes a job at a winery in California.
-Abigail's mother, Grandma Lynn, moves into the Salmons' home to care for Buckley (Susie's younger brother) and Lindsey.
-Eight years later, Lindsey and her boyfriend, Samuel Heckler, become engaged after finishing college, find an old house in the woods owned by a classmate's father, and decide to fix it up and live there.
+Abigail's mother, Grandma Lynn, moves into the Salmons' home to care for Lindsey and Buckley (the younger brother).
+Eight years later, Lindsey and her boyfriend, Samuel Heckler, become engaged after finishing college.
+They find an old house in the woods, owned by a classmate's father, and decide to fix it up and live there.
 Sometime after the celebration, while arguing with his son Buckley, Jack suffers a heart attack.
 The emergency prompts Abigail to return from California, but the reunion is tempered by Buckley's lingering bitterness for her having abandoned the family for most of his childhood.

 Meanwhile, Harvey returns to Norristown, which has become more developed.
 He explores his old neighborhood and notices the school is being expanded into the cornfield where he murdered Susie.
 He drives by the sinkhole where Susie's body rests and where Ruth and Ray are standing.
 Ruth senses the women Harvey has killed and is physically overcome.
-Susie, watching from heaven, is also overwhelmed with emotion and feels how she and Ruth transcend their present existence, and the two girls exchange positions: Susie, her spirit now in Ruth's body, connects with Ray, who senses Susie's presence and is stunned by the fact that Susie is briefly back with him.
-The two make love as Susie has longed to do after witnessing her sister and Samuel.
-Afterwards, Susie returns to Heaven.
+Susie, watching from heaven, is also overwhelmed with emotion.
+She feels that she and Ruth transcend their present existence; her spirit enters Ruth's body.
+Ray senses her and is stunned.
+The two make love as Susie has longed to do after seeing her sister and Samuel's love.
+Afterward, Susie returns to heaven and Ruth to her earthly body.

-Susie moves on to another, larger part of Heaven, but occasionally watches earthbound events.
-Lindsey and Samuel have a daughter together named Abigail Suzanne.
+Susie moves to a larger part of Heaven, but occasionally watches earthbound events.
+Lindsey and Samuel have a daughter they name Abigail Suzanne.
 While stalking a young woman in New Hampshire, Harvey is hit on the shoulder by an icicle and falls to his death down a snow-covered slope into the ravine below.
-At the end of the novel, a Norristown couple finds Susie's charm bracelet but don't realize its significance, and Susie closes the story by wishing the reader "a long and happy life".
+At the end of the novel, a Norristown couple finds Susie's charm bracelet but don't realize its significance.
+Susie closes the story by wishing the reader "a long and happy life".